 KK!HR

-The proportionality of punishment can be challenged in a proceeding before the Labour Court as per ID Act 1947 and there is no provision for further appeal/revision therefrom.
-But the general principle that the High Court under Article 227 (Supervisory jurisdiction) can look into the matter from the perspective of whether the punishment is shockingly disproportionate, or that any settled legal principle has been violated or that the Labour Court has breached principles of natural justice.
-There are various instances wherein High Court and the Supreme Court have interfered in the punishment ordered by the Labour Court.
+The proportionality of punishment can be challenged in a proceeding before the Labour Court as per the ID Act 1947, and there is no provision for further appeal or revision therefrom.
+However, the general principle is that the High Court, under Article 227 (Supervisory jurisdiction), can examine the matter to determine if the punishment is shockingly disproportionate, if any settled legal principle has been violated, or if the Labour Court has breached principles of natural justice.
+There have been various instances where both the High Court and the Supreme Court have interfered in the punishments ordered by the Labour Court.

-During the Justice Krishna Iyer, DA Desai, Chinnappa Reddy & Venkitachaliah (1980's to 1990's) days the Supreme Court was too generous to the errant employee, and used to give some relief or the other.
-We had set a standard that on proving the charge of theft, dishonesty, fraud etc termination is the only punishment.
-We were hard put to defend the punishment during this period on the proportionality principle.
+During the days of Justice Krishna Iyer, DA Desai, Chinnappa Reddy, and Venkitachaliah (1980s to 1990s), the Supreme Court was quite lenient towards errant employees and often provided some form of relief.
+It was established as a standard that upon proving charges of theft, dishonesty, fraud, etc., termination is the only suitable punishment.
+Defending the punishment during this period based on the principle of proportionality was challenging.

 From India, Mumbai